Shinichi1125/ModbusParser/README.md

   * [How a new set of inputs are saved on the backend side](https://github.com/Shinichi1125/ModbusParser/blob/master/ModbusParserAPI/src/main/java/com/modbusparser/controllers/RegisterController.java#L143-L169)

 # What I'm currently working on to brush up this project
-* Deployment via AWS, so that you don't have to clone the project into your local device.
+* ~~Deployment via AWS, so that you don't have to clone the project into your local device.~~ (Done)
 * Automatically updating the graph when the submit button is clicked, so that the "Update the graph" button won't be necessary.
 * Input validation on the backend side as well (as the backend shouldn't assume that the data that's sent from the frontend is always valid)
-* Only displaying the latest 10 pieces of data or so.
-(Currently it displays all the data, so when the number of pieces of get gets big the graph can look ugly)
+* ~~Only displaying the latest 15 pieces of data or so.
+(Currently it displays all the data, so when the number of pieces of get gets big the graph can look ugly)~~ (Done)
 * Maybe adding another page where you can check the log of all the data
 * etc